muritane/coordination-architecture/constraint_discovery.md

 ## Constraint Discovery Is Retrospective

-Constraints are often obvious only in hindsight.
+Constraints often become obvious only in hindsight.

 Early actors appear: